Everlasting marine resources for the people of Fiji

-Working closely with local people and using their local knowledge, Alifereti identified the best sites to set aside as ‘No Take’ areas.
-In Verata, this involved protecting clam breeding areas, and areas where giant clams and mud lobsters lived.
+Working closely with local people and using their local knowledge, Alifereti identified the best sites to set aside as ‘no-take’ zones.
+In Verata, this involved protecting clam breeding areas and areas where giant clams and mud lobsters lived.
 In other districts, other species are more economically, culturally and ecologically significant.

-Speaking in 2004, Alifereti said: ‘The important thing is to set up the No Take areas systematically, and train local people to monitor the effectiveness of the scheme, and to track changes.
+Speaking in 2004, Alifereti said: “The important thing is to set up the no take areas systematically, train local people to monitor the effectiveness of the scheme and to track changes.
 My grandfather told me that, in the old days, he would prepare dinner by setting a pot of water to boil, going down to the sea, catching his fish and coming back to cook it.
-Now it can take villagers a whole day to get enough food for dinner and many would rather just buy tinned food than spend hours trying to fish for themselves.’
+Now it can take villagers a whole day to get enough food for dinner and many would rather just buy tinned food than spend hours trying to fish for themselves.”

-In the seven years since Alifereti began his work in Verata, clam populations have increased there 24-fold, and in only one year since winning the Whitley Award, he has managed to create the local capacity and will to establish a network of 33 Locally Managed Marine Areas covering over 10 per cent of the coastline.
+In the seven years since Alifereti began his work in Verata, clam populations have increased 24-fold and in only one year since winning the Whitley Award, he has managed to create local capacity and will establish a network of 33 Locally Managed Marine Areas (LMMAs) covering over 10% of the coastline.

-Fiji’s Locally Managed Marine Area Network (FLMMA) goes from strength to strength and since November 2004, Alifereti and his team have managed to set up three established provincial networks known locally as Qoliqoli (Customary Fishing Area) Management Support Teams as part of a new strategy to meet the rising demands for FLMMA’s services from communities and the public.
+Fiji’s Locally Managed Marine Area Network goes from strength to strength and since November 2004, Alifereti and his team have managed to set up three established provincial networks locally known as Qoliqoli (Customary Fishing Area) Management Support Teams as part of a new strategy to meet the rising demands for Fiji’s LMMA’s services from communities and the public.